mafu-d/ultimate-guestbook/docs/code-quality.md

 ## PHP Code Sniffer

-This is an indispensable tool in a developer's arsenal.
-It checks your PHP code to ensure that it's PSR-2 compliant, looking at things like indentation, where spaces are and aren't used, new lines, file encoding... all the sort of stuff that a lazy (or rushed) developer might shortcut on their own.
+[PHPCS](https://github.com/squizlabs/PHP_CodeSniffer) is an indispensable tool in a developer's arsenal.
+It checks your PHP code to ensure that it's [PSR-2](https://www.php-fig.org/psr/psr-2/) compliant, looking at things like indentation, where spaces are and aren't used, new lines, file encoding... all the sort of stuff that a lazy (or rushed) developer might shortcut on their own.
 Let's get it installed.

 ```bash
 composer require --dev squizlabs/php_codesniffer